-When you think of skiing in the Northeast, Stowe Ski Resort is likely one of the first places that comes to mind.
+When you think of skiing in the Northeast, Stowe Mountain Resort is likely one of the first places that come to mind.
 The earliest trails on Mount Mansfield in the town of Stowe in north-central Vermont were cut in 1933.
 In 2017, the ski-related operations and facilities at Stowe were purchased by Vail Resorts and it became Vail’s first and only East-Coast operation.

 Stowe can be reached easily by car just 20 minutes off Interstate 89, by taking Amtrak to the Waterbury Station, or by plane, just a 40-minute drive from the Burlington airport.
 The “Ski Capital of the East” boasts the longest average trail length in New England (3,603 feet) and more mile-long lifts than any other resort in the Northeast.
-There are 13 lifts in total (1 ten-person high-speed transfer gondola, 1 eight-person high-speed gondola, 4 quads, 2 triples, 2 doubles, and 3 surface lifts).
+There are 13 lifts in total (1 ten-person high-speed transfer gondola, one eight-person high-speed gondola, four quads, two triples, two doubles, and three surface lifts).

 Stowe’s 116 trails are dispersed across six distinct zones across the two mountains (Mount Mansfield and Spruce Peak).
 Additionally, you’ll find 28 miles of trails for Nordic skiers, see details further below.

 - Advanced: Stowe is renowned for its “Front Four” double-black diamond trails (National, Goat, Starr, and Liftline), found in Middle Mansfield among other challenging trails.
 You’ll also find challenges in Mansfield Gondola and Upper Spruce Peak.

 - Intermediate: The majority of trails at Stowe fall into this category.
 At this resort, you’ll find some of the longest intermediate cruisers in the Northeast.
 Check out Spruce Peak and Mansfield Triple for some gentle but fun options.